-Murrye Bernard, Assoc.
-AIA, LEED AP, is the managing editor of Contract magazine.
+Murrye Bernard, AIA, LEED AP, is the managing editor of Contract magazine.
 Previously, she was a contributing editor for Contract and wrote for many other architecture and design publications, including Architect, Architectural Record, Architectural Lighting, At Home in Arkansas, Design Bureau, and Eco-Structure.
 She also served as editor of AssociateNews and Forward, newsletters of the American Institute of Architects (AIA) National Associates Committee, and as contributing editor to e-Oculus, the newsletter of the AIA New York Chapter.
 Prior to moving to New York City in 2006, Murrye earned a Bachelor of Architecture degree from the University of Arkansas.
 She has practiced architecture with the architecture firms Polk Stanley Rowland Curzon Porter Architects (now Polk Stanley Wilcox) in Little Rock and TEK Architects in New York City.
 A LEED Accredited Professional, Murrye is a licensed architect in the state of New York and is now based in Los Angeles.

 Lydia Lee, based in the San Francisco Bay area, is an architecture and design writer.
 A former editor at publications including The Architect’s Newspaper, California Home+Design, and Remodelista, she is a frequent contributor to the design trade press.